ElrieM/blacksheep/README.md

 ### 1.2.1 Requirements and functional specifications

 - Header and Footer
-  - Header is split into teaser bar (special offer for no shipping fees), company name above logo, image logo that returns to landing page, navbar with links to design and (pre-designed) products page, buttons for user account and shopping basket with total.
+  - Header is split into teaser bar (special offer to qualify for free delivery), company name above logo, image logo that returns to landing page, navbar with links to design and (pre-designed) products page, buttons for user account and shopping basket with total.
-  - On small and medium device sizes: Text and image logo, icons for user account, shopping card and total and search menu, with hamburger menu for about, design and products pages.
+  - On small and medium device sizes: Text and image logo, icons for user account, shopping card and total and search menu, with hamburger menu for design and products pages.
   - Products button navigates to:
     - Categories (men, ladies, kids, other)
     - Sub-categories under each (t-shirts, sweatshirts, etc.)
   - User account button navigates to:
-    - Super User only: Admin;
+    - Super User only: Admin View;
     - Logged In User: Profile, Log Out;
     - Logged Out User: Log In and Register.
   - Footer with icons, navigates to Twitter, FaceBook and Pinterest.